CoralieBR/snow-tricks/README.md

 # snow-tricks
 Projet 6 : Développez de A à Z le site communautaire SnowTricks (Symfony)

+To set up your project, first you need to clone the it.
-composer install
+-> composer install

-Modify .env database
-symfony console doctrine:database:create

-npm install
+-> npm install

-npm run watch
+-> npm run watch

+Then you modify the database in .env
+-> symfony console doctrine:database:create

+-> php bin/console doctrine:fixtures:load

+See the codeclimate analyse here : https://codeclimate.com/github/CoralieBR/snow-tricks